Skip to content

 Does WagePilot have a user minimum like Planday?

 No. Planday prices per user with a five-user minimum, so even a team of three pays for five.
-WagePilot is a flat £10/month for unlimited staff with no minimum — and one small site is free.
+WagePilot is a flat £29/month per site with no minimum and no per-head charge, and one site with up to 5 staff is free forever.

 Is WagePilot a good Planday alternative if I use Xero?